isomerpages/moe-eunoiajc/_admissions/Direct School Admission.md

 (Any official progress report from the school during Secondary 3 and Secondary 4.
 Could be weighted Assessment, Mid-Year Examinations and End of Year Examinations, if any.)

-Details of the latest exercise will be published in our [News](https://www.eunoiajc.moe.edu.sg/news/) section.
+Details of the latest exercise has been published in our [News](https://www.eunoiajc.moe.edu.sg/news/) section.

 #### **Eligibility**